 How to Create a DMARC Record

 - DMARC records are hosted on your DNS servers as TXT entries.
-Every host provider provides DNS access to customers, so you can add this TXT entry from the registrar where the domain was registered or in a dashboard provided by the website host.
-The steps to create a DMARC record are different based on the registrar or host, but the creation of the record is the same for every domain.
-After you authenticate into your host or registrar, create an DNS entry using the following steps:
+Every host provider grants DNS access to customers, so you can add this TXT entry from the registrar where the domain was registered or in a dashboard provided by the website host.
+The steps to create a DMARC record differ based on the registrar or host, but creating the record is the same for every domain.
+After you authenticate into your host or registrar, create a DNS entry using the following steps:

-- Name your record DMARC.
+- Name your record “DMARC”.
 In some host configurations, the domain name is automatically appended to the name.
 If it is not added automatically, name the record _dmarc.yourdomain.com.